PRODUCT & SERVICE AGREEMENT

 1.14.
 “Project Services” means those services that will be provided in accordance with separate statements of work (“Statement of Work”) signed by both Vendor and Customer.
 A Statement of Work will not be effective unless signed by both Vendor and Customer.
 Examples of Project Services may include services in connection with pre-implementation plans, implementation services, training, custom modifications and technical reviews.
 Each Statement of Work will include the following:

 - A description of the Project Services to be provided and specifications for any deliverables, if applicable for the project

 - An estimated timetable for the Project Services

 A statement referencing this Agreement and confirming that the Statement of Work will be attached to and made a part of this Agreement.

-1.16.
-“System” means that collective hardware and software components that makeup the Customer’s cloud account as hosted on Vendor’s infrastructure and accessed remotely, via the Cloud.
+1.17.
+“System” means that collective hardware and software components, including inter alia, any third-party hardware and software components, that makeup the Customer’s cloud account as hosted on Vendor’s infrastructure and accessed remotely, via the Cloud.